luphord/awesome-stars/README.md

 ## JavaScript

 - [leon](https://github.com/leon-ai/leon) - 🧠 Leon is your open-source personal assistant.
-- [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted locally.
-Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers
+- [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
 - [jitsi-meet](https://github.com/jitsi/jitsi-meet) - Jitsi Meet - Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application.
 - [arithmepad](https://github.com/luphord/arithmepad) - arithmepad is a JavaScript based web notebook than runs entirely in the browser
 - [dash-bootstrap-components](https://github.com/facultyai/dash-bootstrap-components) - Bootstrap components for Plotly Dash